bmilcs/odin-javascript-final-project/src/README.md

 - Advertise benefits of signing up: custom tailored news & notifications
 - Recommended Comedians Section (new comedy fans)
 - Feed of standup special releases
-- Feed of other media: Movies/TV Shows that have comedians in them

 ### My Feed: favorite comedian news